OpenBazaar/OpenBazaar-Installer/README.md

 # OpenBazaar-Installer

+In this repository we'll have the scripts necessary to create binary distributions for different operating systems.
+The goal here is to have a 1-step build process.

+## Linux

+## Windows

-Process for building the OpenBazaar executables on OSX, Linux and Windows
+To build the Windows installer on Linux and OSX you can run:

+sh make_openbazaar.sh

+## OSX